 Every employee is expected to attend work regularly.
-Attendance on a regular basis is an absolutely essential part of every position at Oklahoma County.
-Excessive absenteeism or tardiness shall subject the employee to discipline, up to and including termination.
+Attendance on a regular basis is an ~~absolute~~absolutely essential part of every position at Oklahoma County.
+Excessive absenteeism or tardiness shall subject the employee to discipline, up to and including ~~discharge~~determination.